eudoxia0/eudoxia0.github.io/article/_posts/2023-02-11-building-diy-clozemaster.md

     return pairs
 ```

-Finally, we can create the flashcards:
+Finally, we can create the flashcards.
+The basic loop is:

+1. Iterate over every pair.
+2. Find the rarest word in the English sentence.
+3. If it's not been clozed too many times, and if it's in the frequency cutoff (within the set of common words), make a flashcard for it.
+4. Same for the French sentence.

 ```python
 CLOZE_LIMIT: int = 3